Dan Dailey: 20th Century Fox

 Dailey starred in a film for John Ford, When Willie Comes Marching Home (1950) which was a mild success at the box office.
 He received a Golden Globe nomination for Best Actor in a Musical or Comedy in 1951.
-More popular was a third teaming with Grable, My Blue Heaven (1950).
+A third teaming with Grable was in My Blue Heaven (1950).
 He made a cameo in I'll Get By (1950).

-Dailey was reunited with Anne Baxter in A Ticket to Tomahawk (1950), often noted as one of the first screen appearances of Marilyn Monroe, who played a very small part as a dance hall girl.
+Dailey was reunited with Anne Baxter in A Ticket to Tomahawk (1950), often noted as one of the first screen appearances of Marilyn Monroe, who played a dance hall girl.
 He made a fourth (and final) film with Grable, Call Me Mister (1951).

 Fox tried Dailey in a romantic drama, I Can Get It for You Wholesale (1951), playing opposite Susan Hayward.
 Then he was in a biopic, The Pride of St. Louis (1951), as the baseball player Dizzy Dean.

 Dailey made a second film with Ford, a remake of What Price Glory (1952), where he teamed with James Cagney.

 Universal borrowed him for a musical, Meet Me at the Fair (1953).
 Fox put him in a drama, Taxi (1953), then a musical with June Haver, The Girl Next Door (1953).
 He did another baseball-themed film, The Kid from Left Field (1953).

-In 1954 Dailey signed a new seven-year contract with Fox.
+In 1954, Dailey signed a new seven-year contract with Fox.

 Dailey was scheduled to appear in the 20th Century Fox musical extravaganza There's No Business Like Show Business (1954), which featured Irving Berlin's music and also starred Monroe, Ethel Merman, Mitzi Gaynor, Johnnie Ray, and Donald O'Connor, whose wife Gwen divorced him and married Dailey around that time.
 Filming was delayed due to director Walter Lang's poor health.
 Dailey agreed to appear in Susan Slept Here and Heller in Pink Tights.
 But Susan ended up being made with Dick Powell and Pink Tights was postponed.
 Eventually There's No Business Like Show Business was made and proved to be Dailey's biggest hit in a long time.

 Metro-Goldwyn-Mayer

 Dailey went to Metro-Goldwyn-Mayer to play GI-turned-advertising man Doug Hallerton in It's Always Fair Weather (1955) alongside Gene Kelly.
 The film was screened at drive-in theaters and was not a box-office success, although it did receive good reviews.

 He starred opposite Cyd Charisse and Agnes Moorehead in Meet Me in Las Vegas (1956).

 Dailey returned to Fox for one more musical, The Best Things in Life Are Free (1956) to play songwriter Ray Henderson opposite Gordon MacRae.

 The following year, he portrayed "Jughead" Carson in the drama The Wings of Eagles (1957) for John Ford, a biographical film on the life of Frank Wead, starring John Wayne.

 He was one of several stars in Fox's comedy Oh, Men!
 Oh, Women!
 (1957).
 For the same studio, he was part of the ensemble in The Wayward Bus (1957).
-Dailey made a profitable low-budget war film for MGM, Underwater Warrior (1958).
+Dailey made a war film for MGM, Underwater Warrior (1958).